mila-iqia/ResearchTemplate/docs/getting_started/install.md

     Notes:

-    - If you don't Conda installed, you can download it from [here](https://docs.conda.io/en/latest/miniconda.html).
+    - If you don't have Conda installed, you can download it from [here](https://docs.conda.io/en/latest/miniconda.html).
     - If you'd rather use a virtual environment instead of Conda, you can totally do so, as long as you have a version of Python >= 3.12.

     <!-- TODO: - If you're on the `mila` cluster, you can run this setup script: (...) -->